weeinn2025/Capstone-FinGPT/README.md

 https://github.com/weeinn2025/Capstone-FinGPT

-> **Disclaimer**
+> ⚠️**Disclaimer**
 > The sample dataset in this repository is illustrative and may mix calendar and
 > fiscal years because companies have different year-ends (e.g., Apple ≈ late Sep,
 > Microsoft ≈ Jun 30, NVIDIA ≈ late Jan).
-Values are simplified/rounded and may not
+Values are simplified or rounded and may not
-> match any single audited filing.
+> match audited filings.
 Do not use for investment decisions.
 Always verify
 > against the company’s latest 10-K/10-Q or annual report.